WolfangAukang/csrf-magic/README.md

 2. AJAX

+**NOTE:** The instructions below are for ezyang's repository.
+As this is OO, you can simply edit the static attributes, as indicated at the beginning of this README, then initialize the class by running the `init()` static method.
+Also, you might need to edit the `$rewriteJs` attribute with the full path to the js file to be used.

 csrf-magic has the ability to dynamically rewrite AJAX requests which use XMLHttpRequest.
 However, due to the invasiveness of this procedure, it is